brycewray/hugo-site/content/posts/2021/05/trying-mark-text-for-website-content/index.md

 - "[Mark Text --- simple and elegant open source Markdown editor](https://www.linuxlinks.com/mark-text-simple-elegant-markdown-distraction-free-editor/)" (September 14, 2020) by Steve Emms for LinuxLinks.
 - "[UberWriter Vs. Mark Text](https://www.linuxandubuntu.com/home/uberwriter-vs-mark-text)" (May 16, 2019) by "Sohail" for LinuxAndUbuntu.com.
 - "[App Review: Mark Text](https://hypertextzone.net/blog/ivans1/marktext)" (November 21, 2018) by Ivan Stanton.
-- "[Mark Text: FOSS Markdown Editor With Realtime Preview](https://www.linuxuprising.com/2018/05/mark-text-foss-markdown-editor-with.html)" (last updated July 6, 2018) by "Logix" for Linux Uprising.
+- "[Mark Text: FOSS Markdown Editor With Realtime Preview](https://www.linuxuprising.com/2018/05/mark-text-foss-markdown-editor-with.html)" (as updated July 6, 2018) by "Logix" for Linux Uprising.

 I suggest reading those to get a fuller picture of Mark Text than what you're about to get from me, which is simply about how it worked for me in writing this particular content for the site.